 Comparative Negligence for a Personal Injury Lawsuit in Jersey City, NJ

 Not every personal injury is one-sided in terms of fault.
-New Jersey uses a rule called comparative negligence, which is how the courts account for situations where the victim is also partially responsible for causing the accident or their subsequent injuries.
+New Jersey uses comparative negligence, which is how the courts account for situations where the victim is partially responsible for causing the accident or subsequent injuries.
 For instance, if the defendant negligently causes a car accident by driving through a stop sign, but the victim was not wearing a seat belt at the time of the collision, they may be comparatively negligent.

 In these cases, New Jersey law requires that the court reduce the plaintiff’s recovery in an amount proportional to their part in causing their own harm.
 If the court determines that the plaintiff was 20% responsible for their own injuries, their recovery will be reduced to only 80% of their damages.
 If the plaintiff’s level of responsibility rises above 50%, they will be barred from any recovery at all.

 What If I Live in Jersey City But Was Injured in NYC?

 Since Jersey City is so close to New York City, many people live in Jersey City but commute to work every day in New York.
 As a result, it is not uncommon for Jersey City residents to be injured in New York.
 In such cases, the question is how to sue for damages when the claim involves two jurisdictions.